 This is shortly how each of the methods works.

 Cover method: two messages are initiated by the sender to settle the funds.
 One message is used to inform the creditor bank that funds are coming.
 It is called an announcement.
 The other message, called cover message, moves the funds between correspondent accounts.

 Serial method: Only one message is initiated by the sender to settle the funds.
 That message moves from one party to the next in the payment chain until it reaches the beneficiary bank.

 Serial and Cover payments analysis – The cover method

 When the cover method is used, the party (usually a bank) that transfers the funds, initiates two payments: an announcement (MT103 Announcement for customer transfers or MT202 Announcement for financial institution transfers) and a cover (MT202 COV).
 The picture below illustrates messages sent for a customer transfer.
 For a financial institution transfer, an MT202 announcement would be exchanged between the debtor bank and the creditor bank.

 The announcement is sent to the beneficiary bank to announce that funds are coming for a specific beneficiary.
 The announcement does not carry the funds.
 It just informs the bank of the beneficiary that 1) funds are coming, 2) for which beneficiary and 3) the correspondent (of the beneficiary bank) that will receive the funds.
 That is why it is called an announcement.

-When the beneficiary bank receives the announcement, it might already credit its customer even if the funds (the cover) has not arrived yet.
-It depends on many criterion.
+When the beneficiary bank receives the announcement, it might already credit its customer even if the funds (the cover) have not arrived yet.
+It depends on many criteria.
 Among others there are:

 - the level of trust that it has in the circuit used to transfer the funds – A bank may decide to systematically wait for the cover if the transfer is in a specific currency for example.